MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-nifi-content.md

 - Monitoring attempts to access deactivated credentials
 - Alerting on unusual account sign-in behavior

-For authorization, Apache NiFi provides enforcement that's based on user, group, and access policies.
+For authorization, NiFi provides enforcement that's based on user, group, and access policies.
 NiFi provides this enforcement through UserGroupProviders and AccessPolicyProviders.
 By default, providers include File, LDAP, Shell, and Azure Graph–based UserGroupProviders.
 With the [AzureGraphUserGroupProvider][NiFi System Administrators Guide - AzureGraphUserGroupProvider], you can source user groups from Azure AD.
 You can then assign policies to these groups.
 For configuration instructions, see the [Apache NiFi Administration Guide][NiFi System Administrators Guide].

 AccessPolicyProviders that are based on files and Apache Ranger are currently available for managing and storing user and group policies.
 For detailed information, see the [Apache NiFi documentation][NiFi System Administrators Guide - FileAccessPolicyProvider] and [Apache Ranger documentation][Apache Ranger documentation].

 ### Application gateway

-An application gateway provides a managed layer-7 load balancer for the Apache NiFi interface.
-Configure the application gateway to use the VMSS of the Apache NiFi nodes as its back-end pool.
+An application gateway provides a managed layer-7 load balancer for the NiFi interface.
+Configure the application gateway to use the virtual machine scale set of the NiFi nodes as its back-end pool.

-For most Apache NiFi installations, we recommend the following [Azure Application Gateway][Azure Application Gateway documentation] configuration:
+For most NiFi installations, we recommend the following [Azure Application Gateway][Azure Application Gateway documentation] configuration:

 - Tier: Standard
 - SKU size: medium